 Curiosity drives artist Wanxin Zhang

 Wanxin Zhang considers his art to be a question, not an answer.
-That quiet curiosity is evident not only in his sculptures, but his demeanor.
-Zhang’s personality and artist sensibility can likely be attributed to his formative years in China, which coincided with the Cultural Revolution.
+That quiet curiosity is evident not only in his sculptures but in his demeanor.
+Zhang’s personality and artistic sensibility can likely be attributed to his formative years in China, which coincided with the Cultural Revolution.
 (Read more)

 Why our existence matters: How to beat the existential blues